Taylor Swift's Eras Tour night 2 sets Acrisure Stadium record

 The second night of the Eras Tour Pittsburgh stop set an Acrisure Stadium record, with a recorded attendance of 73,117.

-With Pennsylvania under Taylor and the more than 70,000 fans on Saturday, there were certainly beautiful things.
+With Taylor under a Pennsylvania sky and more than 70,000 fans on Saturday, there were certainly beautiful things.

 Thanks for reading CBS NEWS.